-To close, consider that even the smallest projects incur costs.
+Consider that even the smallest projects incur costs.
 To measure the project's success, the cost incurred to pull it off is always part of the equation.
 That goes the same for startups.

-So whether you're in the ideation phase or already on your 100th iteration pre-product launch, an accounting system will help you count your costs.
+So whether you're in the ideation phase or already on your 100th iteration, an accounting system will help you count your costs.
 This gives you, the founder, the chance to recoup them.
 Unloop can help you establish an accounting system that fits your needs, whatever startup stage you're in.
-So book a call with us if you want an accountant for your startup business, or check out our bookkeeping services now.
+So book a call with us if you need your startup’s finances sorted, or check out our bookkeeping services now.

 Unloop is the first and only accounting firm exclusively servicing ecommerce and inventory businesses in the US and Canada.
 With the power of people and technology, our team dives deep into COGS and inventory accounting.
 You are paired with a dedicated bookkeeping team that prepares accurate financial statements, financial forecasts, and can also pay bills or run payroll for you.
 Come tax time, everything is organized and ready to go, so you don't need to worry.
 Book a call with an ecommerce accountant today to learn more.